HAYAH

 Cons: Moderate returns, corporate issuer risk, profit rates not always guaranteed

-• Second Salary: A tailored plan (3 to 20 years) starting at AED 1,000 monthly, offering up to 3.25% p.a. anticipated returns, designed to pay out as a monthly income later.
+• Second Salary: A tailored plan (3 to 20 years) starting at AED 1,000 monthly, offering up to approximately 3.25% p.a. anticipated returns, designed to pay out as monthly income later.

-• Term Sukuk: Investment options for 3, 6, 9, or 12 months, with 1-year terms offering high anticipated returns and monthly payouts.
+• Term Sukuk: Investment options for 3, 6, 9, or 12 months with monthly payouts.

-• My Million: Designed to help savers accumulate AED 1 million to 5 million.
+• My Million: Goal-based savings designed to help savers accumulate AED 1-5 million.

-• Ahed Emergency Savings Plan: A plan designed for building a safety net.
+• Ahed Emergency Savings Plan: Designed for building a financial safety net.

 • My Education Plan: Dedicated to saving for educational goals.